The Charity of Roger Reede

 The wife of an Almsman may be accommodated, and likewise the widow of an Almsman.

-There are 49 bungalows/flats on the Charity’s Estate, plus a house which is occupied by the Wardens and their family.
-The estate is located in Church Lane, Romford – near the town centre.
+There are a total of 51 flats and bungalows on the Charity’s Estate.
+The estate is located in Church Lane, Romford – very close to the town centre.

 The Properties